 We are engaging people to work together to restore health to the land, the natural world and each other.
 We are fed deeply when we care for the land that provides for us.
 Our non-profit, White Rose Farm Circle, Inc. was founded in 2015.
 We now offer educational, community and seasonal events and volunteer opportunities at White Rose Farm, a 132-acre farm in northwest Carroll County.

 Located in the center of an agricultural district, the farm's vistas are of gently rolling fields, traditional hedgerows and woodlands.
-Farmer Sally Voris works with the rhythms of nature and uses biodynamic practices to enliven soil and all life on the farm.
-She has created gardens that are beautiful, bountiful and balanced, a space designed to restore harmony and happiness to those who visit.
+Founder Sally Voris worked with the rhythms of nature and used biodynamic practices to enliven soil and all life on the farm.
+She created gardens that are beautiful, bountiful and balanced, a space designed to restore harmony and happiness to those who visit.

 The farm's large garden displays exuberant colors and textures; bees and butterflies abound.
 Its vegetables, flowers, fruit and herbs pop with flavor and vitality.
 The setting allows people to breathe deeply, relax and open to new experiences.
 Members may taste a new herb or vegetable, pick flowers, hold a chicken, or learn how to use a new tool.
 We are promoting member sharing through our community Facebook group.